AlessandroBonomo28/Todo-React-App/README.md

 # Todo React App
 Simple todo app using Typescript + React + Vite.
-## How to create a new project
+## Create a react-app with Vite
 Check that you have node installed
 > node -v